We may earn money or products from the companies mentioned in this post.

 Preparing the Cookies and Cream Filling

-To make these incredibly simple cookies, start by creaming together the room temperature vegan butter (or melted if you forgot to set it out), plant milk, cane sugar and brown sugar until they are super smooth.
+To make these incredibly simple cookies, start by creaming together the room-temperature vegan butter (I recommend butter sticks and not from a tub, the tub usually has more oil in it and may cause the cookies to be too moist), plant milk, cane sugar and brown sugar until they are super smooth.
 Then stir in the molasses and vanilla.

 Place a sifter over the bowl of wet ingredients, and add to this the flour, salt, ground flax, baking powder, baking soda, cinnamon and nutmeg, and sift into the wet.